 The Burlington Northern Santa Fe (BNSF) Line carries Metra commuter rail traffic between Aurora and Chicago.
 Currently, Metra is conducting a feasibility study to determine the potential for extending commuter rail service west of the current terminus in Aurora, located 12 miles northeast of Yorkville.
-Pending the results of the study, the City of Yorkville has identified a location along the BNSF line that could serve as a potential station area.
+Pending the results of the study, Metra has identified a site west of the Old Bristol Village hamlet and northeast of the Wrigley Company manufacturing complex along Illinois Route 47.
+In the 2008 Comprehensive Plan, the City of Yorkville has identified a location along the BNSF line that could serve as a potential station area.
 The proposed station area would be located along the BNSF on the western end of Yorkville between Beecher Road and Faxon Road.